 - free printing and copying facilities

-Whilst acknowledging that each type of research may entail different approaches, the AFI Research Collection Fellowship Committee will assess applications according to the following criteria:
+The AFI Research Collection Advisory Panel will assess applications according to the following criteria:

 - originality and innovation

 - relevance and significance